Fibromyalgia Basics

 - If your pain increases, you are using too much pressure.
 Let the muscle relax for a minute and try it again with less pressure.

-- When using the correct amount of pressure, the pain should lessen.
-This changing sensation is a partial release of the MTP.
+- When using the correct amount of pressure, the pain will lessen.
+This changing sensation is a partial release of the MTP (the contracted fibers start to loosen).

-- You may then increase the pressure by a very small amount and hold it for 10-12 seconds.
+- Next, increase the pressure by a very small amount and hold it for 10-12 seconds.
 You should get another release.

 - Repeat this procedure up to four times.
 The release may start to come more slowly.
 After the fourth time, let go and work on another point.
 In a few minutes you can work on the same point again.